 The Vatican Museums is a huge collection that spans from Etruscan antiquities to contemporary art.
 Paintings, sculptures, mosaics and tapestries.
 Admission fee

-The Raphael Rooms and the Sistine Chapel are part of the Museums complex.
-The Raphael’s rooms were the apartments of Pope Julius II and were painted by Raffaello Sanzio and his assistants.
+The Raphael Rooms and the Sistine Chapel belong to the Museums complex.
+The Raphael’s rooms were Pope Julius’ II apartments and were painted by Raffaello Sanzio and his assistants.
 The Sistine Chapel was built to be the chapel of the Pope’s Palace and houses superb paintings by some of the Renaissance masters such as Botticelli, Ghirlandaio and Perugino and the world famous masterpieces by Michelangelo: the ceiling and the Last Judgement.

 St Peter’s Basilica, this immense church built on the tomb of the apostle Peter in more than a century is the centre of the Catholic world.
 Open everyday to visitors.
 Free admission.